baldwin-sudo/Concurrent-gopher/README.md

 Exploration of **concurrency patterns in Go**!

 This repository contains projects I've built (or am currently building) while learning how to leverage Go's powerful concurrency features, including goroutines, channels, sync primitives, and more.
-The projects here demonstrate real-world use cases where concurrency helps improve performance and efficiency.

 ---